Charles-Zhang-Somewhere/Somewhere/README.md

 6. **Flat Physical FS**: I used to have layers of layers of folder structures, making sure **each layer is semantically meaningful**, but then that introduces a lot of management burder, then I discovered that by flattening this structure, and sacrifce "meaning" at root folder, (screenshot of current home disk root folder for D drive), with folder at second level, it actually makes things much easier... with tags, it's even better...
 7. (Best practice)**Best possible match filename**: semantics without limit of underlying FS file length
 8. Central managed filename: inside database, a mapping...
 9. Expect 10k-100k files: for personal data (as defined in [MULTITUDE](#)), for theoratical limit of NTFS FS system for single folder....efficiency...
-6. Tracking/Managed files: By adding files to DB, just like adding files to repository like when using git, we *conscisouly manage each file* and decide which files participate in the system.
+10. Tracking/Managed files: By adding files to DB, just like adding files to repository like when using git, we *conscisouly manage each file* and decide which files participate in the system.
-7. Intention: Wrapper around sqlite with dedicated interface for specialized oprations; I used to do this for my personal portfolio and while during work at OTPP, partly manually, and found that quite effective, though with proper tools the **scale** can grow.
+11. Intention: Wrapper around sqlite with dedicated interface for specialized oprations; I used to do this for my personal portfolio and while during work at OTPP, partly manually, and found that quite effective, though with proper tools the **scale** can grow.
-8. Non-intrusive meta layer: easier maintainence, works well with other editors...
+12. Non-intrusive meta layer: easier maintainence, works well with other editors...
-8. Personal data (see def in [MULTITUDE](#)), original data.... scheme should suffice....
+13. Personal data (see def in [MULTITUDE](#)), original data.... scheme should suffice....
 Personal FS, not for network and collboration purpose...
 Data driven definitions...tool driven management...
-9. Workflow design: .... download/archive, name, tag, retrieve...
+14. Workflow design: .... download/archive, name, tag, retrieve...
-10. Git friendly....Embeeded simple revision control....
+15. Git friendly....Embeeded simple revision control....
-11. Support for lightweight developer-oriented parts for easier Web and desktop GUI and direct C# API access of files.... (inspired by Fossil version control.....)
+16. Support for lightweight developer-oriented parts for easier Web and desktop GUI and direct C# API access of files.... (inspired by Fossil version control.....)
-12. SQLite: Fast and efficient, see [proper use](https://www.sqlite.org/whentouse.html)
+17. SQLite: Fast and efficient, see [proper use](https://www.sqlite.org/whentouse.html)
-13. Multi-solution: dedicated single folder for each subject matter, e.g. how I used tiddly wiki... (screenshot?)
+18. Multi-solution: dedicated single folder for each subject matter, e.g. how I used tiddly wiki... (screenshot?)
-14. (deprecated)Master-slave copy: ...
+19. (deprecated)Master-slave copy: ...
-15. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
+20. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
-16. Simple + focused....
+21. Simple + focused....
-17. No tag shall exist without an item?
+22. No tag shall exist without an item?
 Or maybe we do want to pre-allocate tags
-18. （Experimental; Feature） Flat notes/tags and knowledge subsystem: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
+23. （Experimental; Feature） Flat notes/tags and knowledge subsystem: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
 	* Operators: up, down, filter (scope and scroll details), import (multi line list, assign tags)
 	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.
 	* Knowledge operation command names: `ki` (import), `Ku`, `kd`, `kc` (knowledge **condense** into a copy a text file, under one name, can work for multiple tags in which case no best heading can be deduced directly)
+	* Knowledge Link: knowledge item is linked by a either: item name (case sensitive), item ID (starting with # sign), tags list (start with t:), or a more general **search filter** (everything-lile, pending reference definition) (find: filter strings separated by space and quotes)
 19. Reflection on Hierarchical Structure: some might mistakenly think hierarchical structures are thus not useful or even bad - however hierarchical structures are indeed very powerful structures for organizing knowledge for trees are very efficient for searching purpose.
 However the biggest issue as we shall identify here, is trees are good only for relatively static data, e.g. English dictionary with thumb index - the reorganization cost is high - but that's exactly the case for personal data.
 Also it might occur that trees are better to model topological features (e.g. shapes of words or animals) rather than semantically features (which doesn't have solid forms).
 20. Everything: unambiguous, folder and file names can be utilized, not intended for organizing, very specific; XYPlorer: not pure, temporary for work sessions is good, limited capacity due to mechanism (click and drag) - again, only suitable for sessional work not permanent organization.
-21. Repository/Home: each Somewhere home is a repository, managed by SQLite database
 1. Physical (File) Name: File must exist and must be managed by Somewhere.
 This name for max efficiency depends on its database presence.
 We require only a max of'#DDDDDDDD' (database item ID) size of characters (when it's not unique).
 Notice a file's ID is guaranteed to be unique throughout **Somewhere repository lifetime**.
-2. Knowledge Link: knowledge item is linked by a either: item name (case sensitive), item ID (starting with # sign), tags list (start with t:), or a more general **search filter** (everything-lile, pending reference definition) (find: filter strings separated by space and quotes)
 3. (Reflection note) Key motivation: we find it perfectly fine for the purpose of managing personal data using a SQLite database as a back store for all tagging information or even with actual data contents, but manually editing data tables are not very efficient (even with the help of SQLite DB Browser it can still be less than optimal), and manually dealing with tabular cells is not that keyboard efficient as well.
 Instead of devising a completely new scheme, nowadays I value more data operability and wish to create a tool that augments existings infrastructure instead of creating new things, thus a very well-defined customized SQLite database with pre-defined table formats are used to manage those files.
     * Later during the development, and partly inspired by some discussion with Author of Bookmark ninja, I realized this tool can also accomodating note taking purpose, with better integration with file linking (compared with and inspired by limitation of TiddlyWiki) - all we need is MD, and this can promote better data interopreability.
 In this case Tiddly Wiki becomes more of a plain indexed note tool.
 I do recognize this change of usage is mostly due to the limit of my phone's operating power, otherwise Tiddly wiki is very good for self-contained plain text notes.
 4. Homogenous Container: as proposed in MULTITUDE (theory treatment pending summary on detailed proposed knowledge management framework differentiating between tags and folders and how to properly use them).
 0. Repository/Home: each Somewhere home is a repository, managed by SQLite database
 1. (Observation) Non original、non personal item s are usually not worth and not need for very specialized organization, for instance Steam games installation folder - you don't really care how large it is and how many files are there because you don't interact with it directly anyway.
 Another example might be Audible book local audio files - simple folders suffice for the purpose of organizing those.
 However soon enough when we are dealing with **custom information**, originality comes into play, this includes custom categorization system which is in effect a Knowledge system even if we are dealing with items whose raw contents are not directly issued by us, for instance organizing news digest - even though we don't wrote news ourselves the organized structure represents our knskle.
 In this case a tag based system can help.
 I know this discussion is a bit abstract
-1. Physical (File) Name: File must exist and must be managed by Somewhere.
-This name for max efficiency depends on its database presence.
-We require only a max of'#DDDDDDDD' (database item ID) size of characters (when it's not unique).
-Notice a file's ID is guaranteed to be unique throughout **Somewhere repository lifetime**.
-2. Knowledge Link: knowledge item is linked by a either: item name (case sensitive), item ID (starting with # sign), tags list (start with t:), or a more general **search filter** (everything-lile, pending reference definition) (find: filter strings separated by space and quotes)
-3. (Reflection note) Key motivation: we find it perfectly fine for the purpose of managing personal data using a SQLite database as a back store for all tagging information or even with actual data contents, but manually editing data tables are not very efficient (even with the help of SQLite DB Browser it can still be less than optimal), and manually dealing with tabular cells is not that keyboard efficient as well.
-Instead of devising a completely new scheme, nowadays I value more data operability and wish to create a tool that augments existings infrastructure instead of creating new things, thus a very well-defined customized SQLite database with pre-defined table formats are used to manage those files.
-    * Later during the development, and partly inspired by some discussion with Author of Bookmark ninja, I realized this tool can also accomodating note taking purpose, with better integration with file linking (compared with and inspired by limitation of TiddlyWiki) - all we need is MD, and this can promote better data interopreability.
-In this case Tiddly Wiki becomes more of a plain indexed note tool.
-I do recognize this change of usage is mostly due to the limit of my phone's operating power, otherwise Tiddly wiki is very good for self-contained plain text notes.

 ## References